Have you been to Philadelphia?

 They were too young to remember that we already

-How fun to see these sights from years gone by, and so bittersweet too.
+How fun to see these sights from years ago, and so bittersweet too.